 Banks love finding ways to get new people to deposit their money with them and open an account.
 Decades ago (in the United States, at least), that involved giving away free toasters, alarm clocks, or other cheesy home electrical appliances to new customers, which grew to be an expected perk for opening a new bank account.
 Indeed, the free toaster became so closely associated with new bank accounts that it has influenced how banks are depicted in media and popular culture.
 Whenever a there is a scene in a bank, the Bank Toaster can commonly be Invoked in signs or promotional displays advertising new accounts or character dialogue.
 If one of these toasters is established as part of a promotional display at the beginning of a bank scene, certainly anticipate something happening to it by the scene's end.
 In bank robberies, the Bank Toaster usually comes up as a comedic device, such as an item Stupid Crooks may try to steal either in a last ditch attempt to take something from the bank after any effort to take the money has failed or in a clueless mix-up/failure to realize there would be something more valuable to take from the bank.
-As it has become much more unheard of for Real Life banks to give out toasters and similar house appliances in our present day (though freebies for college students do still occur to this day), this trope has grown into more of a Forgotten Trope.
+As it has become much more unheard of for Real Life banks to give out toasters and similar house appliances in our present day (though freebies and perks are handed out for new bank accounts to this day), this trope has grown into more of a Forgotten Trope.

 - In Spider-Man 2, a Morally Bankrupt Banker, on top of denying Aunt May and Peter Parker a loan, denies them a coupon for a free toaster.